Military veterans and their families are generally apprehensive about the ballooning rate of tuition and other expenses related to college.

 - Ask for input (but not too much).

 - Submit your applications early.
 Don’t wait until it’s the due date.
 Follow instructions properly.
-If the scholarship organizations say they prefer applications send in thru mail, don’t email it.
+If the scholarship organizations say they prefer applications sent in through mail, don’t email it.
 Or, if the essay has a specified word count limit, avoid going over it.

-- Most grant providers get so many qualified applications than their actual available funds.
+- Most grant providers get so many qualified applications that exceed their actual available funds.
 To avoid reducing the risks of you getting disqualified, follow the requirements and instructions properly.

 ALSO READ: 15 Top Civil Servant Degrees